I Wandered Lonely as a Cloud: Composition and themes

 The poem is 24 lines long, consisting of four six-line stanzas.
 Each stanza is formed by a quatrain, then a couplet, to form a sestet and a ABABCC rhyme scheme.
-Like most works by Wordsworth, it is romantic in nature; the beauty of nature, unkempt by humanity, and a reconciliation of man with his environment, are two of the fundamental principles of the romantic movement within poetry.
-The poem is littered with emotionally strong words, such as "golden", "dancing" and "bliss".
+Like most works by Wordsworth, it is Romantic in nature; the beauty of nature, unkempt by humanity, and a reconciliation of man with his environment, are two of the fundamental principles of the Romantic movement within poetry.

 The plot of the poem is simple.
 Wordsworth believed it "an elementary feeling and simple impression".
-The speaker is wandering as if among the clouds, viewing a belt of daffodils, next to a lake whose beauty is overshadowed.
+The speaker is wandering as if among the clouds, viewing a belt of daffodils that remain on his mind, influencing his emotions even far into the future.

 The reversal of usual syntax in phrases, particularly "Ten thousand saw I at a glance" is used as part of foregrounding (for emphasis).
 Loneliness, it seems, is only a human emotion, unlike the mere solitariness of the cloud.
 In the second and third verses, the memory of the daffodils is given permanence, particularly through comparison the stars; this is in contrast to the transitory nature of life examined in other works.

 In the last stanza, it is revealed that this scene is only a memory of the pensive speaker.
-This is marked by a change from a narrative past tense to the present tense. as a conclusion to a sense of movement within the poem: passive to active motion; from sadness to blissfulness.
-The scene of the last verse mirrors the readers' situation as they take in the poem.
+This is marked by a change from a narrative past tense to the present tense as a conclusion to a sense of movement within the poem.
+Wordsworth employs lexical field through verbs emphasizing a sense of action and movement to achieve this; "stretched", "flash upon", "dances".
+The scene of the last verse mirrors the readers' position as they finish the poem ("on my couch I lie / In vacant or in pensive mood") to establish a thread between speaker and reader.
+Wordsworth thereby evokes the very same images flashing upon the speaker's mind for the reader, allowing the hearts of his audience too to "dance with the daffodils".
+In this way, the Romantic ideal of reverence towards nature is achieved throughout the poem.

-Like the maiden's song in "The Solitary Reaper," the memory of the daffodils is etched in the speaker's mind and soul to be cherished forever.
-When he's feeling lonely, dull or depressed, he thinks of the daffodils and cheers up.
-The full impact of the daffodils' beauty, symbolizing the beauty of nature, did not strike him at the moment of seeing them, when he stared blankly at them but later when he sat alone, sad and lonely and remembered them.
-Personification is used within the poem, particularly with regards to the flowers themselves, and the whole passage consists of images appearing within the mind of the poet.
+Like the maiden's song in "The Solitary Reaper", the memory of the daffodils is described to be permanently etched into the speaker's mind.
+When in "vacant or in pensive mood", these images return to him.
+Juxtaposing images of the initial passivity and stillness of the speaker with the moving dynamic images of these flowers allows Wordsworth to depict the ultimate power of nature and how it moves those who witness it.
+The full impact of the daffodils' beauty, a synecdoche of nature's beauty, did not strike him at the moment of witnessing it, but eventually moves him from his passive state too.